 Days typically start at 8.30am and end at 5pm including time for homework.
-An example of a local provider is the South Wilts University Technical College in Salisbury.

 Studio schools work closely with local employers to offer a range of academic and vocational qualifications including GCSEs in English, maths and science.
 They also offer paid work placements linked directly to employment opportunities in the local area, often with a specialism.